AndreaRaffaelli/ICCBD_notes/group_policy/group_policy.md

 ## Vector Clock Ordering

-Consider a vector of logical clocks (Vector CLocks) to roder events in a process set.
+Consider a vector of logical clocks (Vector clocks) to order events in a process set.

 Processes must maintain a vector of all known clocks of processes and use that in communication.